jdede/inet-showcases/docs/visualizer/networknode/index.md

 `NetworkNodeCanvasVisualizer` is responsible for displaying nodes on a 2D canvas.
 On the 2D canvas, each node is represented by an icon.
 The icon of the node can be customized  by setting the display string of the node in the network description file (NED).
 The display string can be set by tags.
-We can customize the icon by specifying the `i` display string tag.
+The icon can be customized by specifying the `i` display string tag.
 It has three arguments:
 - The first argument specifies the icon to be used.
-It is used to find the image, just like with the OMNeT++ image path or the `cIconFigure` class.
+It is used to find the image, just like the OMNeT++ image path or the `cIconFigure` class.
 - The second argument specifies the color of the icon.
 It accepts English color names (more precisely, SVG color names) and HTML-style RGB values.
 - The third argument defines the colorization amount of the icon.
-It is as a number between zero and one.
+It can be set between zero and one.
 If the parameter value is one, it means full colorization.

 We can set the size of the icon by using the `is` display string tag.
 The size can be